-You can support and signpost staff to further information to highlight to staff the options available to them, however, you should not offer advice on what action the member should take.
+You can support and signpost staff to further information and highlight the options available to them, however, you should not offer advice on what action the member should take.

-NHS Pensions have an annual allowance web page and a lifetime allowance web page with further information and frequently asked questions.
-They also have factsheets available on both annual and lifetime allowances on their tax information web page.
+NHS Pensions has an annual allowance web page and a lifetime allowance web page with further information and frequently asked questions.
+It also provides fact sheets on both annual and lifetime allowances on its tax information web page.

-HMRC have two annual allowance calculators on their website which give an indication of whether an individual may be likely to breach the annual allowance limit in any one year.
+HMRC has two annual allowance calculators on its website which give an indication of whether an individual may be likely to breach the annual allowance limit in any one year.